mpv-player/mpv/README.md

 which first compiles FFmpeg libraries and libass, and then compiles the player statically linked against those.

-If you want to build a Windows binary, you either have to use MSYS2 and MinGW, or cross-compile from Linux with MinGW.
-See
+If you want to build a Windows binary, see [Windows compilation][windows_compilation].
-[Windows compilation][windows_compilation].

 ## Release cycle